adoreblvnk/CICD_tutorials/jenkins tutorial/README.md

 # Jenkins tutorial

-Learning Kubernetes from [Complete Jenkins Pipeline Tutorial](https://youtu.be/7KCS70sCoK0).
+Learning Jenkins from [Complete Jenkins Pipeline Tutorial](https://youtu.be/7KCS70sCoK0).
 Special thanks to Nanuchi for creating the course.

 ## Content